-Concluding the first half of the concert is the premiere performance of Azalea Suite, commissioned by the 2020 North Carolina Azalea Festival.
+Azalea Suite was commissioned by the 2020 North Carolina Azalea Festival.
 Although no actual title or subject matter was suggested by the Festival, it seemed a natural thing for me to write a multi-movement piece representing the character of a number of Azalea varieties.
-I perched color photographs of the chosen blooms on my music rack and decided on an adjective describing each (these are parenthetically listed in the program next to each movement title).
+I perched color photographs of the chosen blooms on his music rack and decided on an adjective describing each (these are parenthetically listed in the program next to each movement title).
 The final movement is inspired by walking into an azalea garden, where the profusion and variety of color can be breathtaking.
 My musical garden consists mostly of a collage of themes from the previous movements.

 Concerto Grosso in D Major, Op.
 6, No. 7